 Potential impacts:

-The primary construction phase impact is loss of natural vegetation and partly natural vegetation within the new agricultural development footprint.
+The primary construction phase impact is the loss of natural vegetation and partly natural vegetation within the new agricultural development footprint.
+Additionally, there is a possible loss of plant species of conservation concern.

 Management of impacts and Mitigation measures: